ADR Institute of Alberta

 The Alternative Dispute Resolution Institute of Alberta (ADRIA) is a non-profit organization with offices in Edmonton, Alberta, that provides Alternative Dispute Resolution (ADR) services to its members and the public.
 It was originally founded in 1982, encapsulated within the Alberta Arbitration and Mediation Society (AAMS), but the two organizations split in 2012 so that AAMS could continue to exist with charitable status, while ADRIA emerged and carried on the membership based non-profit work.
 ADRIA's mandate is to promote the use of ADR while offering education and training to individuals across Alberta and the Northwest Territories in negotiation, mediation, arbitration, and restorative practices.
 The organization has been used as a source for ADR information, resources and expertise in a range of both private and government matters.
 This now includes having a key role in the annual Conflict Resolution Day, hosted on the third Thursday of every October since 2007, which seeks to promote awareness for the utility of ADR practices.
-In 2013 ADRIA helped provide input for the review of the Condominium Property Act with regards to dispute resolution issues.
+In 2013 ADRIA helped provide input for the review of the Condominium Property Act with regard to dispute resolution issues.

 ADRIA is one of the seven regional affiliates of the ADR Institute of Canada (ADRIC), which presides as the institutions' national body, founded on August 1, 2000, following the consolidation of the Arbitration and Mediation Institute of Canada (AMIC) and the Canadian Foundation for Dispute Resolution (CFDR).
 The regional affiliates that have a Memorandum of Understanding (MOU) with ADRIC are: